Constant Hunger Post-Stoma Surgery: Seeking Advice

 Loki

-Hi pup, I have a colostomy and yes, I would say I have high output.
-Some days, I can change/empty my bag 5 or 6 times and through the night.
-I will definitely try for a dietitian appointment though.
+Hi Pup, I have a colostomy and yes I would say I have high output some days I can change/empty my bag 5 or 6 times and through the night, I will definitely try for a dietitian appointment though

-Thanks for taking the time to help. nbsp
+Thanks for taking the time to help

 Paul